nordluf/node-pop3-emitter/README.md

-Note that while `APOP` may feel more secure (since the password isn't transmitted in plaintext) it does require that the server *knows* the plaintext of the password so it can feed it to the hashfunc, which is definitely a security anti-pattern.
+Note that while `APOP` may feel more secure (since the password isn't transmitted in plaintext) it does require that the server *knows* the plaintext of the password so, it can feed it to the hashfunc, which is definitely a security anti-pattern.
 With `PASS` the server can store a hash of the password (e.g. using bcrypt) and apply that same hash to the given plaintext.
 To prevent eavesdropping `PASS` should probably only be used on a secure port or after an `STLS` command.